Thue's Fundamentaltheorem, II: Further Refinements and Examples: Proof of Theorem

-We used Maple 8 to calculate the first $6,000$ partial fractions in the continued-fraction expansion of $\sqrt{39} \tan (8\pi/7)$.
-This calculation took 295 seconds on a PC with an Intel Core 2 Duo CPU running at 2.00 GHz.
-The denominator of the $5, 100$-th convergent is greater than $10^{2660}$ and
+We used Maple 8 to calculate the first $N=24,000$ partial fractions in the continued-fraction expansion of $\sqrt{19} \tan (10\pi/7)$.
+This calculation took 4750 seconds on a PC with an Intel Core i7-3630QM CPU running at 2.40 GHz.
+The denominator of the $N=24,000$-th convergent is greater than $Q_{0}=10^{12000}$ and for all $q$ with $|q|>Q_{0}$,